“So what do you do?”

 I’ve earned about $25 in the past 30 days from advertising on this site and another $10 from Andy’s site.
 Exciting, I know.
 On the other hand, my other site earns anywhere from $1,300 to $2,000 a month from advertising.
 A big part of that is the difference in traffic and the type of traffic, but also the amount of advertising on each site.

-Some bloggers also directly from an advertiser to display an ad on their site, but I’ve never done that.
+Some bloggers also earn money directly from an advertiser to display an ad on their site, but I’ve never done that.
 My ads all come from AdThrive (an ad network that requires at least 100,000 pageview per month), Google Adsense, and Amazon CPM ads.

 Many bloggers, myself included, make money through affiliate marketing.
 It’s a way of recommending products or services that I trust and earning money when someone clicks a special link and buys that item.
 Or often when they buy anything from that company.